If you’re having chest pain at night in bed, it sure would be more reassuring to know it’s from sleep apnea than a heart attack or heart disease.

 One of those that might cross their mind is sleep apnea.
 It causes immediate symptoms such as gasping for breath overnight, as witnessed by others, as well as being awakened repeatedly by a choking sensation.

-“Obstructive sleep apnea (OSA) is the most common type of sleep disorder and is caused by complete or partial obstructions of the upper airway, characterized by repetitive episodes of shallow or paused breathing during sleep, associated with reductions of blood oxygen saturation,” says Morton Tavel, MD, Clinical Professor Emeritus of Medicine, Indiana University School of Medicine, and author of “Health Tips, Myths, and Tricks: A PHYSICIAN’S ADVICE.”
+“Obstructive sleep apnea (OSA) is caused by complete or partial obstructions of one’s upper airway — there are repetitive episodes of shallow or stopped breathing during sleep, correlating with reductions of blood oxygen saturation,” says Morton Tavel, MD, Clinical Professor Emeritus of Medicine, Indiana University School of Medicine, and author of “Health Tips, Myths, and Tricks: A PHYSICIAN’S ADVICE.”

 “These episodes of decreased breathing, called apneas (literally, ‘without breath’), typically last 20 to 40 seconds.
 OSA is almost always accompanied by snoring.